Research

 poster /

-slides /
+presentation /

 A large-scale dataset for detecting, tracking, and counting fish in sonar videos, an important conservation application and a rich data source for advancing low signal-to-noise computer vision applications and tackling domain generalization in tracking and counting.